mreyes819/hello-marcus/README.md

-Joe's change to ReadMe.md

-# Project Name
+# Hello Marcus

-> Pithy project description
+> Just say it, and Marcus does it.

 ## Team
   - Corey Chau